 Migration path:

-If you simply change the type of your panel from the old Discrete
+If you simply change the type of your panel from the old Discrete to the new State timeline, most of the options

 will migrate automatically.
 But there are some specific settings that require manual steps after this.

-can be customized independently and make some sort of pipeline.
+Color mappings and value mappings in Discrete can be customized independently and make some sort of pipeline.

 You can match value 1 to "OK" phrase and then match "OK" to green color.
-But State timeline
+But State timeline has a different system

 of mappings, where values and colors combined into the one table, where mappings work at the same time and not as the